As restaurants continue to adapt to the ever-evolving demands of diners, new and often unexpected food trends are changing the way we eat.

 Remote dining businesses can vary widely in terms of how they relate to the brand name they operate under.
 While dark kitchens produce their own food under their own brand, the kitchen-as-a-service model was developed to prepare food for other brands, allowing larger businesses to keep up with demand.

-For those unfamiliar with the concept, this can lead to confusion, as many types of ghost kitchen may or may not have a public-facing brand at all.
+For those unfamiliar with the concept, this can lead to confusion, as many types of ghost kitchens may or may not have a public-facing brand at all.

 In-House vs Outsourced

 Another key factor in understanding ghost kitchen terminology is the question of labor.
 While traditional restaurants have their own cooking and serving staff on site, this is not necessarily true for remote dining businesses.
-For example, virtual kitchens aren't involved in kitchen operations at all, and instead relying on remote teams to produce the menus the create.
+For example, virtual kitchens aren't involved in kitchen operations at all, and instead rely on remote teams to produce the menus they create.

 Types of Ghost Kitchens